Department of Biology

 Nationally recognized research is conducted in six areas of specialties one of which is Interaction Ecology.

 Undergraduates have opportunities to train in biomedical research labs

 The Whittell Forest is a 2650-acre field station 45 min from campus where Biology faculty and graduate students conduct ecological research and teach field courses.

 Biology is an Essential Ingredient for Today's Careers in Science

 A strong foundation in Biology can lead to a myriad of academic and career paths in the health and environmental science industry.

-With nearly 1,200 Biology and Neuroscience undergraduate students, 18 tenure-track faculty and five lecturers, six research faculty and six postdoctoral scholars, the Department of Biology is one of the premier teaching and research units on the University of Nevada, Reno campus.
+With over 1,900 Biology and Neuroscience undergraduate major students, 29 tenure-track faculty and 7 lecturers, 6 research faculty and 7 postdoctoral scholars, the Department of Biology is one of the premier teaching and research units on the University of Nevada, Reno campus.